kolan72/PoliNorError.Extensions.Http/README.md

 }
 catch (HttpPolicyResultException hpre)
 {
-	//If the response status code matches the handling filter status code: if (hpre.HasFailedResponse)
+	// ✔ If the response status code matches the handling filter status code: if (hpre.HasFailedResponse)
 	{
 		//For example, log a failed status code.